harmansingh25/My-Teams/README.md

 # Agile Methodology used:
 Divided the work into sprints (Each sprint lasting 5-6 days).
 The sprints are :
-- Made a prelimnary architecture diagram and reviewd with mentor
+- Made a prelimnary architecture diagram and reviewed with mentor
 - Explored WebRTC, its functionality along with socket.io
 - Designed a basic app with WebRTC using Node.js, HTML, CSS, React, Express, EJS, etc
 - Added additional features like recording, chatting, screensharing, emailing etc.